 September 16th & 17th 2021 (In person)

-This event will help drive a radical agenda focussed on how the places we live, work and visit shape and are shaped by our experiences and interactions.
-For the last year, the “places” where most people have sheltered have been digital – Zoom, Teams and the like – while the once bustling streets of our villages, towns and cities have become still and atrophied.
+This event was held to help drive a radical agenda focussed on how the places we live, work and visit shape and are shaped by our experiences and interactions.
+For the last few years, the “places” where most people have sheltered have been digital – Zoom, Teams and the like – while the once bustling streets of our villages, towns and cities have become still and atrophied.
 As many in the world have experienced intense digital living whilst craving embodied, physical community, what are the insights and innovations that will lead to truly blended physical-digital places.
 To address this topic we need the collision of thinking across all disciplines from theology to geography; from computational science, social science to the arts.
-The University of Swansea’s MASI and the University of Lancaster Future Places Centre will give visibility to attract diverse and inclusive research and innovation excellence well beyond the two geographies these institutes are associated with.
+The University of Swansea’s MASI and the University of Lancaster Future Places Centre gave visibility to attract diverse and inclusive research and innovation excellence well beyond the two geographies these institutes are associated with.

-The Swansea Wellbeing Symposium is a two-day postgraduate student-led event, dedicated to inspiring collaboration across disciplines to further wellbeing science.
-We aim to bring together researchers, PGR students, clinicians and the community to demonstrate the advantages of collaboration across academia, healthcare and the third sector.
-The symposium will present innovative, holistic and applied research on the topic of health and wellbeing, with optional wellbeing workshops for attendees.
+The Swansea Wellbeing Symposium was a two-day postgraduate student-led event, dedicated to inspiring collaboration across disciplines to further wellbeing science.
+The aim was to bring together researchers, PGR students, clinicians and the community to demonstrate the advantages of collaboration across academia, healthcare and the third sector.
+The symposium presented innovative, holistic and applied research on the topic of health and wellbeing, with optional wellbeing workshops for attendees.